Factory Accident Claims

 - Slipping and falling accidents can happen in any environment including in factories.
 Because a variety of different chemicals and liquids are often used in factories, there can be the risk of these spilling on the floor.
 There should be a cleaning system in place which should be followed and inspected at regular intervals

 - Forklift truck accidents are also common.
 If you are operating a forklift truck (FLT) you will need to have an FLT licence organised by your employer.
 If you have not been provided with a licence and have been involved in a forklift truck accident, you might be able to make a personal injury claim.
 The area where the FLT is being used should also be clearly marked out so that it is apparent where the vehicle is permitted on the premises

 As well as injuries caused by accidents, occupational diseases can be acquired in a factory.
 The type of occupational illness you may contract will depend on the type of chemicals or materials you are working with.
 Different chemicals and textiles can cause respiratory and skin conditions.
-For instance, if you are involved in repetitive work, you may suffer from Hand Arm Vibration Syndrome (HAVS).
+For instance, if your work is very repetitive, you may suffer from Hand Arm Vibration Syndrome (HAVS).
 There are also many kinds of asbestos-related illnesses, such as mesothelioma and asbestosis, which can occur following exposure to asbestos, The onset of these conditions can often be 30 or 40 years following original exposure.

 Factory Accident Injuries

 Factory accidents have the potential to cause very serious injuries.
 There are a large variety of factory injuries, however below are some of the more common kinds:

 - Amputations can be caused if you have become entangled or trapped in moving machinery within a factory

 - Spinal injuries can happen if you have suffered a fall from height or a slip

 - Burns and lacerations can also happen if you come into contact with harmful chemicals and substances

 - Back injuries can be sustained in accidents caused by lifting objects